Elkanah Greer: Biography

+Prewar life

-Elkanah Brackin (or Bracken) Greer was born in October 1825, in Paris, Tennessee, to James and Rachel Greer.
-The historian Ezra J. Warner and the Encyclopedia of Arkansas state that Greer was born on October 11, while the Handbook of Texas Online provides a birth date of October 13.
-Greer later relocated to Mississippi.
+Elkanah Brackin (or Bracken) Greer was born on October 11, 1825, in Paris, Tennessee, to James and Rachel Greer.
+(Note: The Handbook of Texas Online provides a birth date of October 13.)
+Greer later relocated to Mississippi with his family.
 During the Mexican–American War, he served in Colonel Jefferson Davis's Mississippi Rifles, with the rank of private.
 He saw action at the Battle of Monterrey and the Battle of Buena Vista.
 Greer held the rank of Major General in the Mississippi state militia for a time after the war, before moving to Marshall, Texas, in 1848; he returned to Tennessee in 1851 to marry Anna Holcombe, with whom he fathered four children.
 Anna was sister to Lucy Holcombe.

 The stay in Tennessee did not last long.
 Greer was part of a law firm in Marshall and was the superintendent of a railroad; Warner writes that he "established himself as a planter and merchant" there.
 Politically, Greer was a Democrat who supported states' rights, as well as the institution of and expansion of slavery.
 A member of the Knights of the Golden Circle, Greer became the organization's grand commander in 1859.
-The Knights of the Golden Circle was an organization which sought to expand slavery as it was practiced into the United States into a wider geographic area, including Mexico, Cuba, and Central America.
-The organization raised military units in furtherance of its goals, with Greer organizing a cavalry regiment in 1860, the services of which were declined by the Governor of Texas, Sam Houston.
+The Knights of the Golden Circle was an organization that sought to expand slavery as it was practiced in the United States into a wider geographic area, including Mexico, Cuba, and Central America.
+The organization raised military units in furtherance of its goals, with Greer organizing a cavalry regiment in 1860, the services of which were declined by the Governor of Texas, Sam Houston; the organization sought to invade Mexico.
 Greer was a delegate to the Charleston Democratic National Convention in 1860; he was one of the delegates who left the convention in opposition to Stephen Douglas.
+Greer supported the candidacy of John C. Breckinridge after the split in the Democratic party.
 After the election of Abraham Lincoln as president of the United States in 1860, Greer supported Texas secession.